mphe/godot-diagnostic-list/README.md

   Toggling these buttons will show or hide those diagnostics from the list.

+## Ignoring Directories

-Directories with a `.gdignore` file are ignored.
+Directories with a `.gdignore` or `.diagnostic_ignore` file are ignored.
+The latter is useful for ignoring certain directories without interfering with Godot behavior.

 If the `debug/gdscript/warnings/exclude_addons` project setting is enabled, it will also ignore files in `addons/`.